I went to seven Tweetups and blogging events in the last two weeks.

-I did not go to seven Tweetups and blogging events in the last two weeks.
-I did not go to the WestchesterMommy.com launch party with social media wunderkind Kris Ruby from Ruby Media Group who was named the youngest of 40 Westchester entrepreneurs under 40 . . .
+I went to the WestchesterMommy.com launch party with social media wunderkind Kris Ruby from Ruby Media Group who was named the youngest of 40 Westchester entrepreneurs under 40 . . .

-I did not go to the National Moms Nite Out at the Jefferson Mall and met fabulous handbag extraordinaire Pamela Pekerman . . .
+I went to the National Moms Nite Out at the Jefferson Mall and met fabulous handbag extraordinaire Pamela Pekerman.

-I did not meet up for a Tweetup with Beth Feldman (Rolemommy), Emily McKhann (The Motherhood), Maria C. (New York Mom) and other Westchester bloggers for a fun breakfast in New Rochelle . . .
+I also meet up for a Tweetup with Beth Feldman (Rolemommy), Emily McKhann (The Motherhood), Maria Colaco (New York Mom) and other Westchester bloggers for a fun breakfast in New Rochelle . . .

-I did not attend a fabulous private event hosted by Bal Agrawal from LifeWorx honoring Carol Evans from Working Mother Media and Working Mother magazine . . .
+I attended a fabulous private event honoring Carol Evans from Working Mother Media and Working Mother magazine . . .

 And I did not top all this off with yesterday’s incredible Silicon Valley Moms Group Brand & Blogger event at the Tribeca Cinema.
 I write for their New York City Moms blog and Beth Feldman helped to organize it.